Everything You Need to Know About the CNRN Exam

-The examination, conducted in a computer-based testing facility, consists of approximately 220 multiple-choice items with a total testing time of 4 hours.
+The CNRN exam is conducted in a computer-based testing facility and consists of 220 multiple-choice items with a total testing time of 4 hours.
 Twenty of the 220 items are pre-test items that are being tested for future use—these questions are not scored and will not impact your final exam results.

 The cost of the CNRN exam application is as follows: